jodavid444/First-Capstone/README.md

 - Choose the option 'Download Zip' and wait until it download.
 - Then you need to decompress it.
 - You will need to have win rar file software installed in your computer.
 If you don't have it you can download it from here https://www.win-rar.com/download.html?&L=0
-- Do double click on the First-Capstone.zip and choose a folder where to place all teh decompressed files.
+- Do double click on the First-Capstone.zip and choose a folder where to place all the decompressed files.
 - Once you are done decompressing, you can open the created folder.
 - In it you can double click on the index.html file and choose a browser to open it (For example google Chrome Browser).
 - Now you should be able to see the project.